 What else do you need to know about hearsay evidence?

 At this point, you may be thinking, "Why are we talking so much about hearsay and evidence?
 Isn't that stuff that my lawyer should be concerned about?"
 Well, yes and no. Yes, your attorney should be well versed in procedural rules and the rules of evidence.
-An attorney who is both knowledgeable and crafty when it comes to these areas of the law can be a great person to have in your corner when it comes to your divorce.
-If you hire an attorney who does not know the law in these areas, you are at a major disadvantage.
+An attorney who is both knowledgeable and crafty in these areas of the law can be a great person to have in your corner when it comes to your divorce.
+If you hire an attorney who does not know the law in these areas, you are at a significant disadvantage.

-With that said, maybe your divorce doesn’t involve children.
-Maybe yours is one that is centered more around bad deeds committed by your spouse against you and your marital union.
-Often clients find out about bad deeds and bad decisions via social media.
-That's the world that we live in- a lot of people cannot do anything in life without documenting it online.
+With that said, maybe your divorce doesn't involve children.
+Perhaps yours is centered more around evil deeds committed by your spouse against you and your marital union.
+Often clients find out about evil deeds and bad decisions via social media.
+That's the world that we live in; many people cannot do anything in life without documenting it online.
 How you and your attorney can turn a simple social media post into evidence that can be used to your advantage in a divorce trial is up to you all.

 The impact of social media on your divorce

 We all know from our daily lives that social media is everywhere.
-Our friends, our co-workers and even our elderly relatives all have social media profiles.
-No longer is it the case where we have to pick up the phone and call someone to get in touch with him or her.
-Rather, we are now able to merely type of a few words online and get a response almost instantaneously.
+Our friends, our co-workers, and even our elderly relatives all have social media profiles.
+No longer is it the case where we have to pick up the phone and call someone to get in touch with them.
+Instead, we can now merely type a few words online and get a response almost instantaneously.
 Writing letters has been replaced by writing messages on social media websites.
-Face to face interactions has been replaced by anything but personal contact.
+Face-to-face interactions have been replaced by anything but personal contact.

 Social media usage: a lot of downsides, not much upside

-You may not consider a particular post you made online to be important or potentially harmful to your life at the time you click “send” or “post.”
-However, it happens all the time that people involved in family law cases shake their heads in frustration at a seemingly harmless post made years ago, and how it is now hurting their family law case.
+You may not consider a particular post you made online to be essential or potentially harmful to your life at the time you click "send" or "post."
+However, it happens that people involved in family law cases shake their heads in frustration at a seemingly harmless post made years ago and how it is now hurting their family law case.

-Think about the people you spend your time with, the activities you engage in, the articles you share with friends and even the words you use on your profile.
-If you wouldn’t want to show that to your grandmother, do you want to show it to the judge in your case?
-The bottom line is that you need to be smart and judicious with how you choose to make use of social media.
-If you are in doubt as to whether or not you should post something online, the smart play is to not do it.
+Think about the people you spend your time with, the activities you engage in, the articles you share with friends, and even the words you use on your profile.
+If you wouldn't want to show that to your grandmother, do you want to show it to the judge in your case?
+The bottom line is that you need to be intelligent and judicious with how you choose to use social media.
+If you doubt whether or not you should post something online, the clever play is not to do it.

-We have just gotten started in our discussion of how social media and text messages can be used for or against you in a family law case.
-We will continue to discuss this topic tomorrow in our blog post.In the meantime, if you have any questions about the content contained in today’s blog, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office where we can answer your questions and provide direct feedback to you about your specific circu
+We have just started discussing how social media and text messages can be used for or against you in a family law case.
+We will continue to discuss this topic tomorrow in our blog post.In the meantime, if you have any questions about the content contained in today's blog, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week here in our office, where we can answer your questions and provide direct feedback to you about your specific circus